-This area is designed for educator with a special emphasis on multi-sensory based instructional practices, the reading specialist curriculum allows educators to expand their knowledge of literacy.
-Coursework incorporates field-based experiences, early and emergent literacy, word structure knowledge, reading assessments with targeted interventions, advanced literacy instruction in comprehension, fluency and vocabulary acquisition, developmental writing, and spelling.
+This area is designed for educators or others wishing to expand upon their knowledge of literacy with special emphasis on multi-sensory based instructional practices.
+Incorporating field-based experiences, coursework includes early and emergent literacy, word structure knowledge, delivery of reading assessments with resulting targeted interventions, advanced literacy instruction in comprehension, fluency and vocabulary acquisition, developmental writing, and spelling.

-To be certified as a WV reading specialist, educators must possess a master’s degree, complete of six foundational courses, and pass state licensure test.
+West Virginia certification as a reading specialist requires completion of the six reading courses, a master’s degree, and a passing grade on the WV state licensure test.
 Graduate students can earn their master’s degree and complete the foundational courses through the MAEd program.
 This program is accredited by the International Dyslexia Association.

 Required courses in Education Common Core (12 hours):